-The Bank pursues an active policy of liquidity management with reference to core currencies.
+The Bank pursues an active policy of liquidity management with reference to core currencies in which the bank settles most of the number (value) of transactions.
 For those currencies, liquidity risk measurement and limitation is made per currency and the management of operational liquidity is performed separately for each currency and it is incorporated in the risk transfer system.
+From the point of view of liquidity management, the Bank considers the main (significant) currencies PLN, EUR, USD and CHF.